About R. Taylor Ripley

 Pleural and Lung Cancer

-Dr. Robert Taylor Ripley was the hand-picked successor of mesothelioma pioneer Dr. David Sugarbaker, who recruited him for the position before he died in August 2018.
+Dr. Robert Taylor Ripley was the hand-picked successor of mesothelioma treatment pioneer Dr. David Sugarbaker, who recruited him for the position before he died in August 2018.

 Sugarbaker had joined Baylor in 2014 with a goal of creating the finest mesothelioma treatment and research facility in the country.
 He believed Ripley could finish what he had started.